ilichkaya/laravel-restify/docs-v2/content/en/search/sorting.md

 ### Using custom sortable filter

-You can override the `sorts` method, and return an instance of `SortableFilter` that might be instructed to use a relationship:
+You can override the `sorts` method and return an instance of `SortableFilter` that might be instructed to use a relationship:

 ```php
 // PostRepository